bigfix/developer.bigfix.com/site/reference/types/active-directory-group.md

 # type: active directory group

-The &amp;lt;active directory group&amp;gt; inspectors constitute the base types that allow access to the AD group information, such as distinguished name.
+The &lt;active directory group&lt; inspectors constitute the base types that allow access to the AD group information, such as distinguished name.

 # distinguished name error message of &lt;active directory group&gt; : string